 # Get the endpoints of the 95% confidence interval left = percentile(2.5, bstrap_medians) right = percentile(97.5, bstrap_medians) make_array(left, right)

-The 95% confidence interval goes form about 0.425 ounces per day to about 0.433 ounces per day.
-We are estimating the the median "birth weight to gestational days" ratio in the population is somewhere in the interval 0.425 ounces per day to 0.433 ounces per day.
+The 95% confidence interval goes from about 0.425 ounces per day to about 0.433 ounces per day.
+We are estimating the median “birth weight to gestational days” ratio in the population is somewhere in the interval 0.425 ounces per day to 0.433 ounces per day.

 The estimate of 0.429 based on the original sample happens to be exactly half-way in between the two ends of the interval, though that need not be true in general.